anuprulez/similar_galaxy_workflow/README.md

 The last item in each such paths is the label (or category) of the previous sequence (of tools).
 For example, "pileometh > Remove beginning 1" is a training sample and its label is "Add_a_column1".
 Following this way, each path is divided into training samples (a tool or a sequence of tools) and their labels.
 The logic behind this breking up of a workflow is to make the classifier learn that if we are at a stage "pileometh > Remove beginning 1" of creating a workflow, the next tool would be "Add_a_column1".
 A similar approach is used for predicting next word in sentences.

 To feed the input training samples (smaller parts of workflows) into the neural network, we need to convert them into vectors (neural networks understand vectors and not words or text).
 Here, we draw an analogy between our smaller sequences from workflows and smaller parts of sentences (in English for example).
-They are similar - sentences in a language like in English and our smaller sequences as both make sense only when components (tools in our case and words in sentences) are arranged in a particular order.
+They are similar - sentences in a language like in English and our smaller sequences as both make sense only when their components (tools in our case and words in sentences) are arranged in a particular order.
 In order to convert them into vectors, we create a list of unique nodes (tools) and assign them unique integers (let's call them an id for each node).
 Now, we take a training sample and identify its nodes and take the respective ids and arrange these integers in the same order.
 For example, let's take this small dummy workflow - `filter1 → grouping1 → addvalue → join1 → add_a_column1`

 let's create a dictionary:
 { "addvalue": 1, "add_a_column1": 2, "filter1": 3, "join1": 4, "grouping1": 5 }